How Much Does Stair Replacement Cost in 2025?

 Glass$1,500–$8,500

-Renovation projects offer various ways to enhance your staircase based on your budget and goals.
-Adding a carpet runner can refresh the look of your stairs.
-Replacing treads and risers provides a more substantial update.
-The table below illustrates some common stair replacement and remodel projects and their associated costs.
+Renovation projects offer various ways to enhance your staircase, tailored to your budget and goals.
+Adding a carpet runner can refresh the look of your stairs, while replacing treads and risers provides a more substantial update.
+The table below illustrates common stair replacement and remodel projects and their associated costs.

 Replacement Cost by Staircase Style

-The staircase type you choose is key in determining the project price.
-The more complex the design or space it takes up, the more it costs to build and install.
+The type of staircase you choose is key in determining the project price.
+The more complex the design or the space it occupies, the more it costs to build and install.

 Straight